Please support directories in .m3u files

 Audacios 3.7.2 on Linux.
 I've tried both absolute and relative paths, none works.

 Example: just put the name of a directory that contains media files in a test.m3u file, then run audacious test.m3u

-#4 Updated by Jim Turner over 1 year ago
+#4 Updated by Jim Turner almost 2 years ago

 Thanks for clarifying.
 I checked and indeed, it doesn't work.
 It doesn't look like it's part of the basic m3u format, but the wiki indicates that it's an "extended" feature.
 The m3u plugin code looks similar to that of audacious/main.cc which can load a list of entries from the command line (which DOES handle directories), so it seems like it should work but doesn't.
 I'll look into it myself, but for now, you'll pbly have to wait and see what, if anything, John wants to do a/b it as I not part of the Audacious team myself, but have contributed patches and have worked a bit with that particular (m3u plugin) code before.
 What's your email?

-#5 Updated by John Lindgren over 1 year ago
+#5 Updated by John Lindgren almost 2 years ago

 - Description updated (diff)